e271828e/Flight.jl/docs/notes/design/framework_spec.md

   one-step method restarts from a new state for free; multistep methods would need history-rebuild machinery after every handler and are excluded.

+**The seam is never entered empty.** A model with no continuous state at all is legal — nothing in [§11.2](#112-the-declaration-inventory) requires an `x` block of anyone — and the framework short-circuits rather than pushing the corner down the seam: with an empty `x`, integrate degenerates to advancing `t` to the next boundary, and the stepper is simply not called.
+No backend ever faces `N = 0`, and no backend contract has to say what it would do there.
+This finishes structurally what [§8.1](#81-loop-ownership-the-framework-owns-the-simulation-loop) argues — the dummy-`[0.0]` tax it charges to FlightCore is gone at the root, not just the buffer but the step over it.
+Everything else about such a model is ordinary: the boundary machinery — sweeps, events, ticks — runs unchanged.

 First cut ships **in-house fixed-step RK4 and Heun** over the flat state buffer:
 ~a hundred lines, trivially zero-allocation (auditable for the [§7.5](#75-allocation-policy-a-scoped-invariant) CI invariant), trivially `T`-generic — though genericity is not even required of the stepper, since